 - The meter test will be scheduled at a mutually convenient time and the customer may witness the test.
 Water service to the property will be temporarily terminated during the meter test but reactivated immediately upon completion.

-Meter Installations & Inspections
+Meter Installations and Inspections

-Meter Maintenance & Repairs
+Meter Maintenance and Repairs

 Backflow Prevention Device Inspections